Use-As-Dictionary

 match

-The match parameter defines a URL path pattern determining which future requests use this dictionary.
-The pattern operates on percent-encoded URL paths and must be same-origin as the dictionary resource.
-Regular expressions are not supported.
+The match parameter is required and defines a URLPattern string determining which future requests use this dictionary.
+The pattern follows the WHATWG URLPattern standard and supports wildcards (e.g. /api/*), but regular expressions are not supported.
+The pattern must be same-origin as the dictionary resource.

 match-dest